Byron Wilson: Professional career

 After the end of his senior season, Wilson was automatically eligible for the 1993 NBA draft, during which he was selected by the Phoenix Suns with the 27th and last pick in the second round (54th overall).
 He participated in the Rocky Mountain Revue in Salt Lake City with the Suns, but he was cut before the beginning of the 1993–94 NBA season, being released on October 16, 1993.
 He then signed for the Oklahoma City Cavalry of the Continental Basketball Association and played 50 games (26 starts) averaging 13.1 points, 2.6 rebounds, 1.8 assists and 1.1 steals in 24.3 minutes per game.
+Wilson was selected to the CBA All-Rookie Second Team.

 In 1994 he signed for Sport Club Cañadense, an Argentine club in Cañada de Gómez, and contributed to save the team from relegation.
 In 1995 he joined Deportivo Roca and in 1996 he signed for Boca Juniors, where he won the league title, being named the LNB Finals MVP; during the 1996–97 finals he scored a career-high 47 points on May 19, 1997, against Independiente de Pico in 48 minutes of play.
 In 1997 he moved back to Deportivo Roja and was named LNB Best Foreign Player for the 1997–98 season after averaging 28.3 points over 51 games of regular season play.
 In 1998 he signed for Vaqueros de Bayamón of Baloncesto Superior Nacional in Puerto Rico, averaging 18.6 points, 3.9 rebounds and 2.2 assists in 11 games.